 So you just underwent your chosen cosmetic surgery, and the all the anxiety before the procedure has dissipated.
 Congratulations, you made it through your procedure day!
-Take a nice deep breath, and it’s time to focus on healing and recovery.
+Take a nice deep breath, now it’s time to focus on healing and recovery.

 Recovery after surgery can be stressful.
 Especially for those who are having a major surgical procedure for the first time, fear of the unknown prevails even after the procedure.
 Hence, it is important to have a solid and reliable post-operative support team that will work and guide you through the recovery phase after your cosmetic surgery.

 For major surgical procedures, the recovery phase starts after you recover from the effects of the systemic anesthetics.
 This is the phase when you are awake, comfortable and ready to go home.
-The recovery nurse will guide you through the medications you are supposed to take including the frequency of taking them, how to care for your surgical wound and keep the dressings, and how to deal with your surgical drains if any.
+The recovery nurse will guide you through the medications you are supposed to take including the frequency of taking them, how to care for your surgical wound and keep the dressings, and how to deal with your surgical drains, if necessary.
 Any special instructions regarding physical activity and do’s and don’ts related to your procedures, are also discussed.
 Oftentimes we may ask your significant other (usually your pick-up person) to be present too, so that you will have somebody to help you with the medications, ambulation or moving around and such at home.
 I do want to stress that ambulation is important in the recovery period.

 Minor surgical procedures such as lip lift, buccal fat removal, dimpleplasty, simple scar revision and minor skin lesion removal usually comes with simple post-op care instructions to follow.
 The instructions usually consist of simple wound care until after sutures removal, if any.